thisislawatts/BCMH_base/README.md

 BCMH Base
 =========

 Hello World.
-This theme has been built on the start theme '_s', and will be primarily be used as a repo for floating recurring parts of our client theme developement into a central repo for easy reuse.
+This Wordpress theme has been built on the starter theme '_s', and will be primarily be used as a repo for floating recurring parts of our client developement into a central repo for easy reuse.

 I would highly recommend heading http://underscores.me/ to generate your own WordPress base theme :D